hadley/recipes/recipes/biscuits/vanilla-or-any-other-crisp-biscuits.md

----
-name: Vanilla (or any other) Crisp Biscuits
+# Vanilla (or any other) Crisp Biscuits
-cookTime: '15'
-comments: "USA - Use a heaped teaspoon baking powder.    \n\n\nVariation by AW\nSubstitute 8oz flour with 1 oz cocoa, 3 oz rolled oats and 4oz flour \nAdd chopped pecans or walnuts too if you like."
----
+Time: 15 minutes

 * 125g (4oz) butter
 * 175g (6oz) sugar